Double transition in kinetic exchange opinion models with activation dynamics: Model

 This expression shows how the opinion of a given agent $i$ in a given time step $t+1$ is updated due to a interaction with another agent $j$.
 The first term in the right side of the equation indicates the tendency of agent $i$ to keep his/her current opinion in the time step $t$, but the opinion can be influenced by another agent $j$.
 The coupling $\mu_{ij}$ represents the strength of the pairwise interaction.
 Pairwise interaction strengths are annealed random variables distributed according to the binary probability density function (PDF)

 In other words, the agents can exchange opinions with positive ($+1$) or negative ($-1$) influences, and $p$ quantifies the mean fraction of negative ones.
 Notice that, in Eq. \eqref{eq:evol}, if the value of the opinion exceeds (falls below) the value $1\,(-1)$, then it adopts the extreme value $1 \,(-1)$ \cite{2010lallouacheCCC}.
+The model defined by Eqs. \eqref{eq:evol} and \eqref{mu} presents only one parameter, $p$, and it undergoes an order-disorder phase transition at a critical value $p_c=1/4$, i.e., the competitive positive/negative interactions are responsible for such ferromagnetic-paramagnetic transition \cite{2012biswasCS}.

-Based on such interaction rule, we propose the inclusion of the above-mentioned activation state of agents (see above rule II).
+In this work we propose the inclusion of the above-mentioned activation state of agents (see above rule II) in the BCS model.
 In such a case, at each time step the following rules govern the dynamics of our model: \begin{itemize} \item Select two agents $i$ and $j$;